The Black Pharaohs Of Kush Who Founded Egypt’s 25th Dynasty

-Piye was followed by a succession of Nubian Rulers until they were deposed by the Assyrians.
+Piye was followed by a succession of Black Pharaohs until they were deposed by the Assyrians.

-During the time of the Black Nubian Dynasty great building projects were carried out in Egypt with special attention being given to the City of Thebes which became the Capital of the Nubian Dynasty.
+During the rule of the 25th Dynasty of Black Pharaohs in Egypt, great building projects were carried out in mainland Egypt with special attention being given to the City of Thebes which became the Capital of the Nubian 25th Dynasty Black Pharaohs.

-The Nubians also consolidated Egyptian power by exercising control over both Upper and Lower Egypt restoring the Ancient Egyptian Culture, Power and Prestige that had been lost with the fall of the 24th Dynasty.
+The Black Pharaohs of Egypt’s 25th Dynasty also consolidated Egyptian power by exercising control over both Upper and Lower Egypt restoring Ancient Egyptian Culture, Power and Prestige that had been lost with the fall of the 24th Dynasty.

 This cultural renaissance was expressed in the monuments and artworks of the 25th Dynasty, some of which have been preserved to this day.

-Historically, a testament to the strength of the 25th Nubian Dynasty’s army is contained in the Bible’s account of the Assyrian advance on Jerusalem during the reign of King Hezekiah who was assisted by the Kushite Army in repelling Assyrian King Sennachrib’s siege of Jerusalem.
+Historically, a testament to the strength of the 25th Nubian Dynasty of Black Pharaohs is contained in the Bible’s account of the Assyrian advance on Jerusalem during the reign of King Hezekiah who was assisted by the Kushite Army of the Black Pharaohs Of the 25th Dynasty in repelling Assyrian King Sennachrib’s siege of Jerusalem.

-The Kings of Kush were deposed from the Egyptian Throne in the Assyrian invasion of Egypt by King Ashurbanipal in 671 BC.
+The Kings of Kush who established the 25th Dynasty of Black Pharaohs were deposed from the Egyptian Throne in the Assyrian invasion of Egypt by King Ashurbanipal in 671 BC.

-Thereafter the Kushite Kingdom survived in Nubia, and the Capital was subsequently moved to Moroe which would also become a great City in its own right until it was invaded by the Axumites who dealt a major blow to the Kingdom of Kush circa 330 CE.
+The 25th Dynasty Black Pharaohs subsequently moved their Capital to Meroe which would also become a great City in its own right until it was invaded by the Axumites who dealt a major blow to the Kingdom of Kush circa 330 CE.